Position: Assistant Coach - Throws

-Shawn Cobey is in his ninth season as a member of the Tiger track & field staff in 2017-18.
+Shawn Cobey enters in to his 14th year as a member of the Tiger track & field staff in 2022-23.
 He was an assistant coach from 2009-12 before spending the fall semester of 2012 as operations manager for the program.
 He served as the program’s interim director of track & field for the 2013 indoor and outdoor seasons.

 With Cobey as interim director, Clemson finished off the four-year sweep of ACC championships in women’s indoor and outdoor track & field.
 The women’s team had eight straight NCAA top-20 finishes, including top-five efforts in 2012 and top-10 results in 2013.

-Cobey was retained by newly appointed head coach Mark Elliott in the summer of 2013 as the program’s director of operations.
-He is responsible for all administrative functions for the program and is an integral part of Elliott’s staff.
-He helped the Tiger women to ACC Indoor and Outdoor Championships in 2015.
+Cobey was retained by head coach Mark Elliott as the program’s director of operation once Elliott took the helm of Clemson’s program during the summer of 2013.
+Cobey was responsible for all administrative functions for the program and is truly an integral part of Elliott’s staff.
+He also helped the Tiger women to ACC Indoor and Outdoor Championships in 2015.

 His program produced 17 first-team All-Americans in 2013, including Brianna Rollins with National Championships in the high hurdles both seasons.
 Rollins won The Bowerman, presented to the top collegiate track athlete in the nation.
 Rollins set NCAA records in the 60 hurdles and 100 hurdles in 2013.
 Cobey, the USTFCCCA Southeast Region Indoor and Outdoor Women’s Coach of the Year, guided several award winners.
 Rollins was USTFCCCA National Track Athlete of the Year, as well as ACC Indoor and Outdoor Track Athlete of the Year.
 Dezerea Bryant, Keni Harrison and Brittney Waller all earned Most Valuable Performer recognition at the league meets in 2013.
 He also coached the ACC’s Indoor Freshman of the Year for both sports, Tevin Hester and Mimi Land.

-As an assistant, Cobey’s athletes were important contributors to the team success, both on the men’s and women’s sides.
+Prior to Cobey’s appointment as interim director, he served as an assistant throws coach and developed athletes who were important contributors to the team success, both on the men’s and women’s sides.

 Zach Berg overcame a long bout with injuries to flourish in 2010, his final season in a Clemson uniform.
 Under Cobey’s leadership, Berg established Clemson records in both the weight throw (66-11.5) and hammer throw (210-7) and was the third-place finisher at the ACC level in both events.
 He also earned his first-ever NCAA qualification by placing 12th at the East Prelims in Greensboro to close the outdoor season.